SauravBhowmick/Fossil-Hardcoal-Generation-Analysis-and-Classification/README.md

 - Select the best performing model based on ROC_AUC score and explain the choice.

 #### Deployment of Best Performing Model:
 - Train and fit the best performing model, named "best_model".
+(Random Forests)
 - Deploy the best model on 2024 data (not used for training).
 - Evaluate and visualize predictions on the test dataset.